-Currently, the mobility hubs are planned for the LA County Library in Pacoima and in two parking lots at Ritchie Valens Park (one near the recreation center and one near the pool).
+Currently, the mobility hubs are planned at Ritchie Valens Park (one near the recreation center and one near the pool) and at Paxton Park, adjacent to the Pacoima Wash and the future Pacoima Wash Greenway.
 The location of these sites were selected based on community input gathered throughout various engagement events held in the project area.
-In addition to the feasibility of working with City of Los Angeles' publicly owned infrastructure, GRID Alternatives Greater Los Angeles, a lead partner for other TCC projects, will manage the installation of the EV chargers.
+In addition to the feasibility of working with City and County of Los Angeles' publicly owned infrastructure.